mcneel/developer.rhino3d.com/README.md

 ## Getting Started

 These instructions cover running this project on the Mac OSX client and on Windows.
 Running on Mac OS X is a bit more straight forward.
 This process requires use of the command-line.
-The windows setup instruction works to emulate the same process we use to develop our Google App website.
+The windows set-up instruction works to emulate the same process we use to develop our Google App website.

 If you are not proficient with command-line git, GitHub has a [client for OS X](https://mac.github.com/).

 #### Testing and authoring gh pages locally on your Mac